ws1994/shanwang.github.io/_pages/about.md

 - **Jan.
 2025** I will serve as a web chair for The International Conference on Blockchain Research and Applications (BCRA) 2025!

 - **Nov.
-2024** I will serve as a TPC member for The 26th ACM/IFIP Middleware Conference 2025 (Fall/Winter Cycle)!
+2024** I will serve as a TPC member for The 26th ACM/IFIP Middleware Conference 2025!

 - **Oct.
 2024** I will serve as a TPC member for IEEE International Conference on Blockchain and Cryptocurrency (ICBC) 2025!